How travel is being impacted by the Ukraine invasion

 (CNN) — Ukraine’s airspace is currently closed in the wake of the Russian invasion.

-The US government on Thursday expanded the area near Ukraine where American pilots cannot fly.
-The Federal Aviation Administration said it is publishing an expanded notice to pilots that will “now cover the entire country of Ukraine, the entire country of Belarus and a western portion of Russia.”
+Ukraine’s neighbor Moldova has also closed its airspace, as has part of Belarus.
+Meanwhile the US government’s Federal Aviation Administration has told US pilots to avoid “the entire country of Ukraine, the entire country of Belarus and a western portion of Russia.”

-Some commercial airlines, including Lufthansa and Air France, had already suspended flights to Ukraine earlier this week as tensions escalated.
+The UK has banned civilian Russian aircraft from its airspace.
+In response, Russia has banned British aircraft from its airspace.

 The European Union Aviation Safety Agency, known as EASA, has warned of a “high risk” to civilian aircraft flying near the Ukrainian border.